bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 43°
-- light rain
+- overcast clouds
-- 95% humidity
+- 91% humidity
-- 17 mph wind
+- 23 mph wind

-28.7 inches of rain in the past 24 hours
+29.6 inches of rain in the past 24 hours

 ## Temperature Comparison